 It's not mere coincidence that most of the world's best investments fall within one of these four categories (many of them share more than one).
 Nor is it a coincidence that great investors constantly search for these combinations -- as you should, too.

-We employ a similar philosophy at The Motley Fool's Stock Advisor service.
-And it's worked for us, even throughout this financial collapse.
-Since our service's inception in 2002, we're beating the market by 51 percentage points.
-And yes, the market is in serious turmoil these days, but you can still lay the foundation of future financial success with a few smart investments today.
-Click here for a free 30-day trial to our service.
-It's risk-free.
+We employ a similar philosophy at The Motley Fool's Million Dollar Portfolio service.
+And it's worked for us thus far: Since our service's inception in 2007 right before the market's epic collapse, we've beaten the S&P 500 by more than 5 percentage points on average.
+Though it's true that the market is still in serious turmoil, you can lay the foundation of future financial success with just a few smart investments today.

-This article was originally published on June 23, 2008.
+This article was originally published June 23, 2008.
 It has been updated.

-Stock Advisor analyst Nick Kapur often tries to invert while snowboarding -- but he generally winds up just sitting on his butt.
-Amazon and Berkshire are Motley Fool Stock Advisor recommendations.
-Berkshire and Coca-Cola are Inside Value selections.
-Coca-Cola is also an Income Investor choice.
-The Fool owns shares of Berkshire Hathaway and has a full disclosure policy.
+Stock Advisor analyst Nick Kapur often tries to invert while snowboarding, but he generally winds up just sitting on his butt.
+He owns shares of Apple, Pepsi, and Markel.
+Berkshire Hathaway and Markel are Motley Fool Inside Value picks.
+Apple, Amazon.com, and Berkshire Hathaway are Motley Fool Stock Advisor choices.
+PepsiCo is a Motley Fool Income Investor pick.
+Motley Fool Options has recommended a diagonal call position on PepsiCo.
+The Fool owns shares of Altria Group, Apple, Berkshire Hathaway, and Markel.